Linguistics in science fiction: Teaching animals human languages

 A good example of a detailed explanation into human speech production in primates can be seen in Pithecanthropus Rejectus by Manly Wade Wellman.
 In the story, Wellman details the problems faced by the character, an ape, in human speech production as well as how it was overcome by "the Doctor", another character in the story.

 Another method used by science fiction writers to introduce physical changes enabling human speech production in non-human animals is genetic engineering.
 This method appeared in Doomship by Frederik Pohl and Jack Williamson.
 In the story, Pohl and Williamson also describe the challenges involved in human speech production by non-human animals:

 Issues with cognitively enhanced animals (uplifted) learning human languages is a theme in the Uplift Universe novels by David Brin.
 The dolphins in Startide Rising speak three languages: Primal, Trinary and Anglic.
 Primal and Trinary are represented as haiku-esque poems, while Anglic is a hypothetical English-derivative rendered for the reader as standard English.

 Humans learning animal languages

 When it comes to the less popular and much rarer theme of humans learning the languages of the animals, there are only few examples present in science fiction works.
 Known examples would include the following:

 In Clarke’s story, however, the device, resembling an over-sized wrist watch, would convert pre-selected words (appearing as buttons on the device) into the language of dolphins.
 This does not really involve learning the animal language itself but rather relies on a translation device (Related to Automatic Translators).
-Although, this does imply that the animal language has already been decoded and learnt, especially for the translator to actually work.
+However this does imply that the animal language has already been decoded and learnt, for the device to work.